Multiagent Learning for Competitive Opinion Optimization: Randomized Algorithm for the Leader's Strategy

-For our opinion optimization game, one can first notice that the strategies of the two players interact with each other and matrix $Q_{UB}$, which corresponds to the cost matrix $M$, in a very different way from the standard result discussed in Section~\ref{sec:olo}.
+For our opinion optimization game, one can first notice that the strategies of the two players interact with each other and matrix $Q_{UB}$, which corresponds to the cost matrix~$M$, in a very different way from the standard result discussed in Section~\ref{sec:olo}.
 For example, we have $Q_{UB}(\mathbf{s}+\mathbf{x}+\mathbf{y})$ here instead of $\mathbf{x}^T M \mathbf{y}$.
-Because of the differences, we design algorithms for computing an approximate equilibrium strategy of the min player (against the adversarial player), and focus on efficient computation of the adversary's strategy and the equilibrium strategy analysis only for the min player, instead of characterizing equilibrium, i.e., equilibrium strategies for both players (since the adversarial player can overwrite the min player's selection and we do not have a symmetric structure such as $\mathbf{x}^T M \mathbf{y}$ in our problem).
+Being aware of the differences, in this section we henceforth design algorithms for computing an approximate equilibrium strategy of the min player (against the adversarial player), and focus on efficient computation of the adversary's strategy as well as the equilibrium strategy analysis only for the min player, instead of characterizing equilibrium, i.e., equilibrium strategies for both players (since the adversarial player can overwrite the min player's selection and we do not have a symmetric structure such as $\mathbf{x}^T M \mathbf{y}$ in our problem).

-Given the strategy sets $\mathcal{X}$ and $\mathcal{Y}$ defined in Section \ref{sec:game}, our Stackelberg opinion optimization game takes a cost function $g: X\times Y\rightarrow R$ defined in Section~\ref{sec:game}.
-Such game is played repeatedly, where at time $t$ the min player chooses $\mathbf{x}^{(t)}$ and the adversarial (max) player chooses $\mathbf{y}^{(t)}$.
-Here, the min player chooses her strategies according to a \emph{no-regret} algorithm, and the adversarial player is assumed to maximize the value of the objective.
+Given the strategy sets $\mathcal{X}$ and $\mathcal{Y}$, our Stackelberg opinion optimization game takes a cost function $f: \mathcal{X}\times \mathcal{Y}\rightarrow \mathbb{R}$ defined in Section~\ref{sec:game}.
+The min player imagines engaging herself in an online optimization problem, where at time $t$ the min player chooses $\mathbf{x}^{(t)}$ and the adversarial (max) player chooses $\mathbf{y}^{(t)}$.
+In such online optimization, \emph{the min player chooses her strategies according to simulating the play of a \emph{no-regret} algorithm, assuming that the adversarial player in response maximizes the value of the objective each time step.} Also, the min player can select a strategy at some time $T_{\min}$ chosen uniformly at random, and this randomized strategy will be shown to be an approximate equilibrium strategy.